 - Instructors may choose to administer either a paper CIS or an electronic CIS (eCIS), but not both.

 - Only courses with valid unique numbers from the Registrar’s Office may be surveyed electronically (eCIS).
 Unofficial departments cannot use the eCIS.

-- Information on records not considered “official” by IMA is not passed to CIS.
+- Information on records not considered “official” by Institutional Reporting, Research and Information Systems (IRRIS) is not passed to CIS.
 Contacts in these departments must enter their course requests for paper surveys on the CIS survey request site.
 These records are unrecognized CIS records and will not generate recognized CIS results.

 The following policies are designed to regulate the administration of the surveys and help avoid common errors that end in unrecognized results for the instructor.